 \ref{T:SCdichotomy1}. \Cref{P:EAEfredholmIndex} shows that $\Phi_k(\cX)=\emptyset$ or $\Phi_k(\cY)=\emptyset$ for $k\in\Z\setminus\eae(\cX,\cY)\Z$.
 Since we see that $\opSC_k(\cX,\cY)=\opEAE_k(\cX,\cY)=\emptyset$ in this case. \end{proof}

 We conclude this section by showing how \Cref{T:SCfredholmChar} can be deduced from results obtained in~\cite{tHMR20}.
-To this end, take a pair of operators $U\in\Phi_k(\cX)$ and $V\in\Phi_k(\cY)$ which are EAE.
+To this end, take $(U,V)\in\opEAE_k(\cX,\cY)$.
 Translating the conclusion of \cite[Proposition~5.9]{tHMR20} about what is called ``the Banach space operator problem'' in~\cite{tHMR20} to the setting of EAE and SC, as explained in \cite[Section~3]{tHMR20}, we see that~$U$ and~$V$ are SC if and only if there exist operators $B_1\in\sB(\ran U, \ran V)$ and $B_2\in\sB(\ran V, \ran U)$ such that

 \begin{proof}[Alternative proof of Theorem~{\normalfont{\ref{T:SCfredholmChar}}}] As before, \Cref{L:IndexEqual} shows that conditions~\ref{T:SCfredholmChar1} and~\ref{T:SCfredholmChar4} are equivalent, and the implication \ref{T:SCfredholmChar2}$\Rightarrow$\ref{T:SCfredholmChar3} is trivial.